mikolmogorov/Ragout/docs/USAGE.md

 and firstly uses *Sibelia* or *HAL alignment* for this decomposition.
 This step is usually the most time-consuming.

-Next, Ragout constructs a breakpoint graph and predicts missing adjacencies between synteny blocks in target genome (as it is fragmented, some adjacencies are missing).
-Then, assembly fragments are being extended into scaffolds with respect to the inferred adjacencies.
+Next, Ragout constructs a breakpoint graph (which encodes the order of synteny blocks in the input genomes) and predicts missing adjacencies between synteny blocks in the target genome (as it is fragmented into contigs/scaffolds, some adjacencies are missing).
+Then, assembly fragments are being joined into scaffolds with respect to the inferred adjacencies.
 This procedure is repeated multiple times with the different scale of the synteny blocks decomposition.

 Afterwards, a refinement step is performed.
-Ragout reconstruct assembly (overlap) graph by overlapping input assembly fragments.
+Ragout reconstructs assembly (overlap) graph by overlapping input assembly fragments.
 This graph is used to insert very short/repetitive fragments into the final scaffolds.